 As a primary step, employers should instruct employees not to report to work if they are ill and they should not be allowed in the workplace if they are known to be ill.
 Current public health guidelines indicate that employers should screen all individuals prior to entering the workplace (including employees, contractors, visitors, etc.).
 The screening questions should be based on current health guidance (in other words, the known symptoms at the time), and other screening (such as, to the best of their knowledge, they have not been in contact with someone with a confirmed or probable case of COVID-19), and updated as necessary.
-It remains to be seen whether public health officials, or provincial ministries of labour, will recommend that employers continue active screening of employees even after the government relaxes the current restrictions that are in place.
-In any event, employers who serve vulnerable populations (for example, hospitals and long-term care homes) should strongly consider maintaining employee screening until the threat of COVID-19 has subsided.
+It remains to be seen whether public health officials, or provincial ministries of labour, will recommend that employers continue active screening of employees even after the government permits nonessential workplaces to reopen.
+In any event, employers that serve vulnerable populations (for example, hospitals and long-term care homes) should strongly consider maintaining employee screening until the threat of COVID-19 has subsided.